Lightweight Image Inpainting by Stripe Window Transformer with Joint Attention to CNN: Methodology

 In order to improve the quality of the inpainting model, we use Perceptual loss to measure the similarity between images.
-We also use the mask on feature map to let our Perceptual loss only focus on visible regions.
-The VGG-based perceptual loss would force the model to generate images semantically closer to the ground truth, but we notice our inpainting results have checkerboard artifacts.
+We also use the mask on feature map to let Perceptual loss only focus on visible regions.
+The VGG-19 based perceptual loss would force the model to generate images semantically closer to the ground truth, but we notice our inpainting results have checkerboard artifacts.
 According to \cite{liu2018image}, checkerboard artifacts are usually caused by deconvolution and using Style loss can remove this artifact.
 Therefore, we use the same Style loss as \cite{liu2018image} in our total loss.

 Besides focusing on texture and structure, we believe that color is as important as both.
-So we proposed the HSV loss to measure the similarity between colors, which can be formulated as follows:
+So we proposed the HS loss to measure the similarity between colors, which can be formulated as follows:

-where $\lambda_{HSV} = 10$ and $\lambda_{HSVedge} = 100$ by default.
-Here, {\bf HSV} means $Hue, Saturation, Value$ in HSV color space but we do not use $Value$ in the HSV loss because brightness (intensity) can easily be included by other losses.
-If we still use the $Value$ in HSV loss it will even affect our inpainting results.
-We demonstrated this in ablation experiments.
+where $\lambda_{HS} = 10$ and $\lambda_{HS\_edge} = 100$ by default.
+Here, {\bf HS} means $Hue, Saturation$ in HSV color space but we do not use $Value$ in the HS loss because brightness (intensity) can easily be included by other losses.
+If we still use the $Value$ in HS loss it will even affect our inpainting results.
+The $L_{HS\_edge}$ uses the edge mask, and we set it to have larger weight to enhance the boundary.
+We will demonstrate this in ablation experiments.

 The adversarial loss includes the discriminator loss $L_D$ and the generator loss $L_G$.
 The adversarial loss can be indicated as

 where the PatchGAN \cite{isola2017image} based discriminator is written as {\bf D} and our proposed model can be seen as the generator {\bf G}.
 The $L_{GP} = \mathbb{E}_{I_{GT}}|| \bigtriangledown_{I_{GT}}D(I_{GT}) ||^2$ is the gradient penalty and $\lambda_{GP} = 1e - 3$.
 We include all losses above as the total loss ${\bf L_{total}}$: